radrich/richarmstrong.net/_posts/2017-07-07-synthetic-stop-motion-essentials.md

 ---
 title: "Synthetic Stop Motion Essentials"
 subtitle: "Some theory on rocking stop motion in After Effects"
-desc: "Here’s some principles, tips, issues, and expressions used in the synthetic stop motion class."
+description: "Here’s some principles, tips, issues, and expressions used in the synthetic stop motion class."
 background_color: "#2a0e4f"
 color: "white"
 image: 'img/synth-sm-icon.png'